apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

 These APIs are used to register UDFs or remove the registered UDFs.
 Note that the API `execute_sql` can also be used to register/remove UDFs.
-For more introduction about different kinds of UDF, please refer to [User Defined Functions]({% link dev/table/functions/index.zh.md %}).
+For more details about the different kinds of UDF, please refer to [User Defined Functions]({% link dev/table/functions/index.zh.md %}).

 <table class="table table-bordered">
   <thead>